-Despite the fact that such a simple treatment exists, many Pernicious Anemia patients end up with lifelong damage.
+Despite the fact that such a simple treatment exists, many pernicious anemia patients end up with lifelong damage.
 Why?
 Because they are unable to get it!
 In the USA or UK, the health care systems consistently deny access of B12 shots to PA patients.

-Most doctors are simply unable to grasp how deadly and crippling a deficiency in a simple vitamin like B12 can become.
+Most doctors are simply unable to grasp how deadly and crippling a deficiency in a vitamin like B12 can become.
 After a B12 shot, blood levels rise well above the “desired range” (150-700 pmol/L in most places), and stay high for a while.
 Since doctors think they need to keep levels within that range, they won’t inject too often.
-But blood levels of B12 mean little, as they’ll rise regardless of therapeutic effectiveness.
+But blood levels of B12 mean little, and they’ll rise regardless of therapeutic effectiveness.